Notification: Administration of Student Medications at School

 SFUSD recognizes that your child may occasionally need to take medication during school hours.
 In order to provide a safe and supportive environment, SFUSD has developed a policy regarding the dispensing of medications in school.
 This policy, in accordance with the California Education Code, applies to all students taking medication during school hours and includes medication prescribed for a student's illness or chronic health condition (i.e. antibiotics, asthma inhalers) over-the-counter medications (e.g. acetaminophen, ibuprofen), and home remedies.

 If your child needs to take medication, please discuss with your child's health care provider the possibility of arranging medication times outside of school hours.
-If it is necessary for your child to either take medication or have access to emergency medication (e.g. asthma medication) at school, please follow the guidelines below on the Medication Form, see chapter 3.10.5.
+If it is necessary for your child to either take medication or have access to emergency medication (e.g. asthma medication) at school, please follow the guidelines on the Medication Form, see chapter 3.10.5.

 Guidelines for Student Medications at School